nxt-insurance/nxt_schema/README.md

 based on some condition.
 When the node is yielded to your validation proc you have access to the nodes input with `node.input` and `node.index` when the node is within a collection of nodes as well as `node.name`.
 Furthermore you have access to the context that was passed in when defining the schema or passed to the apply method later.

+**NOTE: Validations only run when no maybe expression applies and the node input could be coerced successfully**

 ```ruby
   # Simple custom validation